-The five men charged with attempted murder after shots were fired from a car in Calais on Wednesday night now face crack trafficking counts as well, according to Hancock County District Attorney Matt Foster.
+The five men charged with attempted murder after shots were fired from a car in Calais on Wednesday night now face crack trafficking counts as well, according to Washington County District Attorney Matt Foster.

 A Baileyville man and four from New York City were arrested after they reportedly opened fire on a man whom police have refused to identify.
 Their target was not hurt, police said.